catamphetamine/webapp/README.md

 (If you have Redis and ImageMagic installed, you may want to set `demo: false` flag in your `configuration.js`)

 npm run dev

+(nodemon has a bug when starting several nodemon processes in parallel fails; if this command fails - try to run it several times; eventually it will work)

 After it finishes loading go to: